What Is Featured Snippets? SEO Glossary

 Why Featured Snippets Matter

-Featured snippets occupy the most valuable real estate on a search results page.
-When your content earns a featured snippet, it sits above the traditional first-place organic result, which is why it earned the nickname "Position Zero."
+Featured snippets occupy highly visible real estate on a search results page.
+When your content earns a featured snippet, it typically displays above the standard organic result block, which is where the community nickname "Position Zero" comes from.

 Beyond traffic, featured snippets build authority and trust.
 When Google selects your content as the best answer, users perceive your brand as an authoritative source.
 This credibility extends beyond the single query and strengthens your overall domain reputation.